 Welcome to Butler College and to Princeton University!
-This is my sixth year as Head of Butler College, and I am excited to get to know each of you in this wonderful community.
+This is my seventh year as Head of Butler College, and I am excited to get to know each of you in this wonderful community.
 Along with the superb staff, my hope is to help create a space that is stimulating and rewarding for each Butlerite.

 I was born and spent my childhood in Virginia (my southern accent slips out when I’m tired or excited).
 I studied psychology as an undergraduate at The College of William and Mary in Virginia.
 I enjoyed the discipline so much that I continued studying psychology at The University of Virginia for my PhD.
 Then, after deciding one had to leave Virginia at some point, I headed to The University of Michigan for a two year postdoctoral fellowship.